Blog

 Minimum required Compute Node signals

-Core Connector
+Core Connector minimum required signals

 Table 1: Required signals in a Compute Node's Core Connector

-Enterprise Connector
+Enterprise Connector minimum required signals

 Table 2: Required signals in a Compute Node's Enterprise Connector